ASOS’s (ASC) Buy Rating Reaffirmed at Peel Hunt

-ASOS (LON:ASC)‘s stock had its “buy” rating restated by research analysts at Peel Hunt in a research report issued to clients and investors on Monday, Digital Look reports.
+Peel Hunt restated their buy rating on shares of ASOS (LON:ASC) in a research report report published on Monday morning, Digital Look reports.
 They currently have a GBX 6,500 ($84.92) price target on the stock.
-Peel Hunt’s target price would suggest a potential upside of 67.61% from the stock’s previous close.

-ASC has been the topic of several other reports.
-The Goldman Sachs Group set a GBX 6,100 ($79.70) price target on shares of ASOS in a research note on Thursday.
-Credit Suisse Group set a GBX 7,250 ($94.72) target price on shares of ASOS and gave the stock a “buy” rating in a research note on Friday, April 9th.
-Shore Capital reaffirmed an “under review” rating on shares of ASOS in a research note on Monday.
-UBS Group set a GBX 5,250 ($68.59) target price on shares of ASOS in a research note on Thursday.
-Finally, Berenberg Bank lifted their target price on shares of ASOS from GBX 6,800 ($88.84) to GBX 7,000 ($91.46) and gave the stock a “buy” rating in a research note on Friday, April 9th.
-Four analysts have rated the stock with a hold rating and twelve have given a buy rating to the company’s stock.
-ASOS currently has an average rating of “Buy” and an average target price of GBX 6,043.50 ($78.96).
+Several other equities research analysts also recently weighed in on ASC.
+UBS Group set a GBX 5,250 ($68.59) target price on shares of ASOS in a research report on Thursday.
+Berenberg Bank lifted their price target on shares of ASOS from GBX 6,800 ($88.84) to GBX 7,000 ($91.46) and gave the company a buy rating in a report on Friday, April 9th.
+Jefferies Financial Group set a GBX 6,500 ($84.92) price target on shares of ASOS and gave the company a buy rating in a report on Thursday, April 8th.
+Morgan Stanley reaffirmed a neutral rating and issued a GBX 5,000 ($65.33) price target on shares of ASOS in a report on Friday, June 4th.
+Finally, Liberum Capital reaffirmed a buy rating on shares of ASOS in a report on Thursday, April 15th.
+Four investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
+ASOS presently has an average rating of Buy and a consensus price target of GBX 6,043.50 ($78.96).

 ASOS Plc operates as an online fashion retailer in the United Kingdom, the United States, Australia, France, Germany, Spain, Italy, Sweden, the Netherlands, Denmark, Poland, and Russia.
 It offers womenswear and menswear products.
 The company sells approximately 85,000 products under the ASOS Design, ASOS Edition, ASOS 4505, and Collusion brands, a well as other global and local third-party brands products primarily through its website, asos.com, as well as through social media platforms.